November 2nd History, Trivia, and Fun Facts

 1898 – Cheerleading was started at the University of Minnesota with Johnny Campbell leading the crowd in cheering on the football team with “Rah, Rah, Rah!
 Ski-u-mah, Hoo-Rah!
 Hoo-Rah!
 Varsity!
 Varsity!
 Varsity, Minn-e-So-Tah!”.
 Princeton had published cheers for the audience to chant as early as 1877.
 In 1903 the first cheerleading fraternity, Gamma Sigma, was founded.
 Women started being popular cheerleaders in the early 1920s.

-1914 – New York’s Brighton Beach Express subway crashed, killed 97 people, and injured 100 more.
+1914 – New York’s Brighton Beach Express subway crashed, killing 97 people, and injured 100 more.

 1920 – Charlotte Woodward voted in Philadelphia.
 She was the only sill living member who attended the 1848 Seneca Falls Women’s Rights Convention.